-We know that Account-Based Sales is the next big thing in B2B, but only with a right strategic plan can we successfully implement an Account-Based Aligned team to drive growth.
+We know that Account-Based Sales is the next big thing in B2B, but only with the right strategic plan can we successfully implement an Account-Based Aligned team to drive growth.

 There has been a lot of debate on how scalable ABM can be when there are thousands of accounts to target.

 In the last few years, a new style of ABM has emerged, where you prioritize your accounts based upon your business objectives so that you don’t funnel all your resources to the wrong accounts.

 Chances are, you won’t engage all the target accounts in the same campaign, the account-based marketing strategy can actually range from going intensive with mega accounts to having scalable efforts on thousands of accounts you might also want to target.

 Using technology, data, and research you can prioritize, segment your dream accounts, simply referred to as tiering up your accounts.